ommann/video-game-translation-layer/README.md

 # Example
 ![alt text](/example_pokemon.png "Scratch leads to victory!")

 The japanese for "scratch" have been painted over with "scratch" taken from FireRed's international release.
-The pixels can be painted to be anything, in this case inverted colors.
+The pixels can be painted to be anything, in this case inverted colors were used.